-- 1 tbsp grass fed butter
+- 1 tbsp butter

 - 1 medium shallot, thinly sliced

-- 3 garlic cloves, roughly chopped
+- 6 garlic cloves, roughly chopped

 - ½ cup dry white wine

-- 2 tbsp fresh rosemary
+- 2 tbsp fresh rosemary, chopped

-- 2-3 tbsp grass fed heavy cream
+- 2-3 tbsp heavy cream

-- sea salt, to taste
+- sea or kosher salt, to taste

-- fresh cracked pepper, to taste
+- cracked black pepper, to taste

 - Preheat the oven to 400.
-Heat a cast iron skillet (or other oven-safe skillet) oven medium heat.

-- While the skillet is heating, season the skin side of the chicken pieces with salt and pepper to taste.
-Add 1 tbsp of butter to the skillet and cook over medium until it foams.
-Add the chicken pieces, skin-side down, and cook until the skin is browned and crispy, 7-8 minutes.
-Remove from the pan and set aside.
+- Heat a cast iron skillet (or other oven-safe skillet) oven medium high heat.
+Add the butter to the skillet and heat until it foams.
+Add the chicken pieces, skin-side down, and cook until the skin is golden brown and crispy, 7-8 minutes.
+Remove the chicken from the pan using tongs and set aside.

 - Deglaze the pan with the white wine, scraping up the browned bits from the bottom of the pan and stirring continuously until the wine stops bubbling, 2-3 minutes.

 - Add the chicken pieces back to the pan, skin-side up, in a single layer.
-Sprinkle with additional fresh rosemary if desired.
-Transfer the pan to the oven and cook uncovered until the meat is cooked through, 20-25 minutes.
+Sprinkle with additional fresh rosemary.
+Transfer the pan to the oven and cook uncovered until the meat reaches 165* with an instant read thermometer, 20-25 minutes.